spotipy-dev/spotipy/docs/index.rst

 desired scope (see `Using
 Scopes <https://developer.spotify.com/web-api/using-scopes/>`_ for information about scopes) and credentials.
-This will coordinate the user authorization via your web browser and ask for the SPOTIPY_REDIRECT_URI you were redirected to with the authorization token appended.
+This will coordinate the user authorization via your web browser and callback to the SPOTIPY_REDIRECT_URI you were redirected to with the authorization token appended.
 The credentials are cached locally and are used to automatically re-authorized expired tokens.